ProjectGleb/Web_Agent/README.md

 # Duality: An AI employee that can control your computer.
-This repo contains autonomus and self autonomus logic for an AI agent that can use your computer to complete tasks.

 ![Duality-demo](https://github.com/user-attachments/assets/3d9fa8c5-fd6a-4cac-b392-f817ebab7481)

-The system has two paths for operating:
+## Overview
+Duality is an AI agent crew that can take over your browser and complete tasks for you.

+This repo contains two types of agent logic:
-1. **An AI gent that can learn to complete computer tasks through a simple video recording of a task.**
+1. **Semi-Autonomus: An AI gent that can learn to complete computer tasks through a simple video recording of a task.**
-2. **An AI agent that can autonomousely complete computer tasks with no demonstration.
+2. **Autonomus: An AI agent that can autonomousely complete computer tasks with no demonstration.
 (EXPERIMENTAL)**

-## How It Works:
+## Features:
-### Function 1: Semi-autonomus task completion
+### Semi-Autonomus Logic:
 1. **Create a Screen Recording:**
     - Record how you complete a task
 2. **Transcription:**